 For the marinade:

-• Chicken- I’ve used chicken breasts in this recipe.
-I’ve also cut the breasts into bite-sized strips because they absorb the flavor in the marinade so much better this way!
-Boneless thighs are another option you can use here.
+- Chicken- I’ve used chicken breasts in this recipe.
+I’ve also cut the chicken breasts into bite-sized strips because they absorb the flavor in the marinade so much better this way!
+You can cut your chicken breasts into nice fat chicken cubes or thin strips as well, if you prefer.
+Boneless skinless chicken thighs are another option you can use here.
 The fat in chicken thighs works pretty well with this marinade!

-• Garlic powder- A bit of garlic powder in the marinade does something really special to the flavor of our chicken.
-Once again, if you’re not into garlic much, you can skip out on this ingredient.
+- Garlic powder- A bit of garlic powder in the marinade does something really special to the flavor of our chicken.
+Once again, if you’re not into garlic much, you can skip out on this ingredient or add just a little garlic powder.

-• Onion powder- Onion powder is used just a little here but does SO much.
+- Onion powder- Onion powder is used just a little here but does SO much.
 It adds an ever so slight oniony richness to the chicken that tastes absolutely amazing!
-You can skip out on this if you prefer.
+And onion powder mixed in with garlic powder creates some of the most delicious flavors ever!
+You can skip out on this or add just a little if you prefer.

-• Ground cumin- Cumin adds such a hearty flavor to our meat.
-It also happens to be one of the most commonly used ingredients in Middle-Eastern dishes.
+- Ground cumin- Cumin adds such a hearty flavor to our meat.
+It also happens to be one of the most commonly used ingredients in Middle-Eastern dishes, adding all those Middle Eastern flavors to the chicken.

-• Lemon juice- Adding lemon juice to the marinade leads to flavorful, tender and juicy chicken.
+- Lemon juice- Adding lemon juice to the marinade leads to flavorful, juicy and tender chicken.
 It also adds the slightest tang to the chicken which tastes incredible!
 You can substitute with lime juice here.

-• Salt and black pepper- Pretty important seasonings!
-You may adjust these two according to your taste.
+- Salt and black pepper- Pretty important seasonings!
+You can add salt and black pepper according to your taste.

 For the sauce:

-• Garlic- Garlic happens to be the star of this sauce.
+- Garlic- Garlic happens to be the star of this white sauce.
 Please use fresh garlic here, you guys!
 You can add even more garlic too, if you prefer.
 The garlic needs to be smashed into a paste for this sauce.

-• Lemon juice- Lemon juice adds a slight tang here, which works really well with the garlicky creaminess of this sauce.
+- Lemon juice- Lemon juice adds a slight tang here, which works really well with the garlicky creaminess of this white sauce.
 You can substitute with lime juice too.

-After leaving the chicken to marinate and the sauce to develop for a few hours, we’ll first cook our chicken.
+After leaving the chicken to marinate and the white sauce to deepen in flavor (no mixing for 2-3 minutes and then serving here, that sauce needs to work on its flavors!) for a few hours, we’ll first cook our chicken.

 To cook the chicken:

-• Cooking oil- Use a neutral cooking oil here to cook the chicken once it’s marinated and also to toast the rice.
+- Cooking oil- Use a neutral cooking oil here to cook the chicken once it’s marinated and also to toast the rice.
+You can use canola oil, peanut oil or maybe some olive oil (olive oil will add to that Middle Eastern goodness!) too if you prefer.

 Now, for the rice:

-• Garlic- Fresh garlic added to onions, butter and our chicken-y flavored oil, intermingling with all those rich flavors creates such a delicious base for our rice to toast in!
+- Garlic- Fresh garlic added to those red onions, butter and chicken-y flavored oil… intermingling with all those rich flavors creates such a delicious base for our rice to toast in!
 The garlic here needs to be smashed and then finely minced.

-• Turmeric- Turmeric is a really strong spice.
+- Turmeric- Turmeric is a really strong spice.
 We’ll be adding a little turmeric to our rice to give it the most beautiful golden-yellow color and also to add just a little flavor too.
 Turmeric is what makes the color of shawarma rice yellow.
+Turmeric rice is the rice most commonly served with chicken shawarma out there.

-• Rice- Toasting our rice in all these spices is one of the best parts of this recipe.
+- Rice- Toasting our rice in all these spices is one of the best parts of this recipe.
 I’ve used Basmati rice and I suggest you use it too.
-You can use Jasmine rice or any type of American long-grain white rice as a close substitute!
+You can use Jasmine rice or any type of American white long grain rice as a close substitute!
+You can use any other grain you prefer too such as couscous, brown rice, quinoa… So many options!
+You can also use cauliflower rice.

-• Chicken Broth- Your rice will be cooking in literal chicken-y goodness here.
+- Chicken Broth- Your rice will be cooking in literal chicken-y goodness here.
 First, the oils that we cooked the chicken in and now, chicken broth, all mixing together to give us the most delicious, subtly flavored rice.
-You can substitute with chicken bouillon concentrate mixed with water, chicken bouillon cube dissolved in water, half water and half chicken broth or even vegetable broth.
+You can substitute with chicken bouillon concentrate mixed with water, chicken bouillon cube dissolved in water, half cup of water and half cup of chicken broth or even vegetable broth.
 You can also use only water if you don’t prefer chicken or vegetable broth.

 Other ingredients:

-• Fresh veggies like tomatoes, iceberg lettuce, onions- To serve alongside the chicken shawarma with garlic sauce rice bowl.
-I personally love only onions with my chicken shawarma rice bowl but you can add any of your favorite vegetables too like tomatoes, iceberg lettuce, capsicum… the list is endless!
+- Fresh veggies like tomatoes, iceberg lettuce, onions- To serve alongside the chicken shawarma with garlic sauce rice bowl.
+I personally love only a few diced red onions with my chicken shawarma rice bowl but you can add any of your favorite vegetables too like tomatoes, iceberg lettuce, capsicum… the list is endless!

 Once again, for exact ingredient measurements, please scroll down to the Recipe Card.